tayoky/stanix/BUILD.md

 - autoconf
 - automake
 ### cross compilator
-you then need to use make a cross compilator and then you can folow the build instructions like you were on stanix
+you then need to make a cross compilator and then you can follow the build instructions like you were on stanix
 ## build from StanixOS
 if you build on StanixOS (or any other OS  with cross compilator) you first need to install all of this sofware
 ### required software